Romulusius/one-time-secret-app/README.md

 ## TODOS:
 ### Application Development:
 #### a.
 Containerization:
-- Write necessary commands in the Dockerfile to build and run the application within a Docker container.
+- Write necessary commands in the Dockerfile and docker-compose to build and run the application within a Docker container.
+- The front end can be done in React or another JS framework.

 #### b.
 Database Setup:
 - Choose and set up a database (preferably MongoDB).
-- Possibly create a `docker-compose.yml` file to orchestrate the application and database containers.
+- Expand the `docker-compose.yml` file to orchestrate the application and database containers.

 #### c.
 Implement Application Features:
 - Develop the necessary endpoints, services, and frontend to meet the acceptance criteria mentioned in the summary.